-The law library has moved in recent years from a largely print environment to an ever-increasing digital environment.
-The library prefers to acquire Web-based resources, as opposed to CD-ROM titles or computer disks.
-CD-ROMs and disks that accompany books acquired by the library are cataloged accordingly.
+The library prefers to acquire Web-based resources, as opposed to CD-ROM titles.
+CD-ROMs that accompany books acquired by the library are cataloged accordingly.
 They are then placed behind the circulation desk and made available for checkout by students and faculty.

-Some of the databases to which the law library has subscribed in the last few years include the following: Center for Computer-Assisted Legal Instruction; Current Index to Legal Periodicals; Hein-On-Line; Index Master; LLMC-Digital (Law Library Microform Consortium); Legal Scholarship Network; LegalTrac; LexisNexis U.S. Serial Set Digital Collection; and Venulex.
-Links to these and other electronic databases are available on the law library Web site.
+Some of the databases to which the law library has subscribed in recent years include the following: BNA's Law School Professional Information Center; Gale's Making of Modern Law V: Primary Sources I and II; ProQuest Congressional; and RIA Checkpoint.
+Links to these and other electronic databases are available on the law library website.
 Law students and faculty also have access to hundreds of additional databases and thousands of electronic journals and books to which the Baylor University Libraries subscribe.
 More information regarding the law library's electronic resources are provided in the library's "Electronic Resources Collection Development Policy."